 As STB commands are carried by EMM messages, the set-top box will receive them several times.
 In order to avoid handling of the same command twice, the sequence number field is changed each time a new command is generated on the head-end side.

-will enable a software download infrastructure for AO STB`s according to the specifications that can be found in appendix B.
+Wyre will enable a software download infrastructure for AO STB`s according to the specifications that can be found in appendix B.

 Restrictions